How To Make Nalley Pickle Dip

 - 3-6 Tablespoons Pickle juice

 - 4 – 6 Heaping Tablespoon of Mayonnaise or Miracle Whip.
-(A litle more than 1/4 cup adjust to thickness desired)
+(A little more than 1/4 cup adjust to thickness desired)

 Directions: